12 Types of Ties: Unraveling the Art of Tie Wearing

 What types of ties are popular right now?

 Currently, the fashion world is seemingly in a tie-trend limbo.
-The skinny tie has become too slim, the Kipper tie too bold, and the perfect one for every occasion seems to be the universally pleasing medium-width tie in solid or vibrant colors.
+The skinny tie has become too slim, the kipper tie too bold, and the perfect one for every occasion seems to be the universally pleasing medium-width tie in solid or vibrant colors.

 What ties should a man own?